JuliaStats/StatsModels.jl/docs/src/formula.md

 ```

-The no-op function `identity` can be used to block the formula DSL
+The no-op function `identity` can be used to block the normal formula-specific
 interpretation of `+`, `*`, and `&`:

 ```jldoctest 1